kt3k/buttons/README.md

 - Get the users

-## GET /checks - auth

-- Get my checks

-## GET /users/:user/buttons - noauth
+## GET /users/:id - noauth

-- Get the user's button
+- Get the user's profile

-## GET /users/:user/checks - noauth
+## GET /users/:id/checks?from=YYYY-MM-DD&to=YYYY-MM-DD - noauth

-- Get the user's checks
+- Get the user's checks in the range of date

-## GET /users/:user/checks/?d=YYYY-MM-DD
+## GET /users/:id/checks?d=YYYY-MM-DD

 - Get the user's check by the date